 Method 2 - Manual

 You can also manually drag the design into position.

-Select any part of your design and drag it with the mouse.
+Highlight your design and drag it with the mouse to the center.

 Next, we can select a preset for cutting our plywood.